Our Parents

 • Adding “child-safe” plastic covers to doorknobs

-• Keeping a current photo on file, just in case the person with dementia goes missing
+• Keeping a current photo on file, just in case your loved one goes missing

 SHARE THE ARTICLE